Skip navigation

 FIVE: Multiple leaks

 A leak now and then in a water heater’s history is a reason for repairs.
 When multiple leaks start to happen to an older water heater, it’s a reason for a replacement.
+Read more about how to determine if your water heater is dying and how professional evaluation can guide you toward the best solution.

 If you want an expert opinion about getting a new water heater, rely on our team for honest answers.